lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-5.1.3.4"}

-In case the sender of a message has a KEM key pair, it can use a shared secret key obtained by KEM decapsulation of a ciphertext received using its private KEM key.
+In case the sender of a message has a Key Encapsulation Mechanism (KEM) key pair, it can be used to establish a shared secret key for MAC-based message protection.
+This can be used for message authentication.

-This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}}.
+This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}} which is copied here for completeness.

+A KEM algorithm provides three functions:

+* KeyGen() -> (pk, sk):

+> Generate the public key (pk) and a private key (sk).

+* Encapsulate(pk) -> (ct, ss):

+> Given the recipient's public key (pk), produce a ciphertext (ct) to be passed to the recipient and shared secret (ss) for the originator.

+* Decapsulate(sk, ct) -> ss:

+> Given the private key (sk) and the ciphertext (ct), produce the shared secret (ss) for the recipient.

+To support a particular KEM algorithm, the CMP originator MUST support the KEM Encapsulate() function.
+To support a particular KEM algorithm, the CMP recipient MUST support the KEM KeyGen() function and the KEM Decapsulate() function.
+The recipient's public key is usually carried in a certificate {{RFC5280}}.

 Note: In this section both entities in the communication need to send and receive messages.
 Also, only the client or the server side of the communication could wish to protect messages using KEM keys.
 For ease of explanation we use the term "Alice" to denote the entity possessing the KEM key pair and who wishes to get its messages authenticated, and "Bob" to denote the entity who needs to authenticate the messages received.